jiem3/MultiFuncClustering/code/README.md

 script_simu.r: major R codes used for simulation in the paper.

+script_sysB.r: major R codes used for System B data analysis in the paper.

+sysBpca.res: functional principal component scores of the System B data used in the paper.

 fpca_0.2-1.tar.gz: source for installing the fpca package.

 clues_0.6.2.2.tar.gz: source for installing the clues pcakge.

 Folder:

+pca3: contains EM results 10 different starting points in System B data analysis.

 simulation_code: contains codes used for simulation analysis.
 There are 2 more folders inside it, which are listed below.